-In August 2022, the U.S. Food and Drug Administration notified us that our ELiPSE-1 clinical trial may proceed to assess CNTY-101 in patients with relapsed or refractory CD19 positive B-cell malignancies.
+In August 2022, the U.S. Food and Drug Administration ("FDA") notified us that our ELiPSE-1 clinical trial may proceed to assess CNTY-101 in patients with relapsed or refractory CD19 positive B-cell malignancies.
 The phase 1 trial, ELiPSE-1, is ongoing in patients with relapsed or refractory CD19-positive B-cell malignancies.
 In December 2023, we announced preliminary clinical data from seven patients treated at the two lowest dose levels in the trial.
+In June 2024, we presented encouraging interim efficacy and safety data and recently completed dose escalation of schedule A (single dose per cycle) and schedule B (3 doses per cycle), and is currently enrolling patients in the dose confirmation portion.